LDWM/LDWM/README.md

 - 👋 Hi, I’m @LDWM
 - 👀 I’ve started coding over the last year or so and have enjoyed learning and creating websites and web development work.
 - 🌱 I’m currently learning HTML, CSS, Java Script, SQL, Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate and learn web devlopment, Python, and SQL.
 - 📫 How to reach me ...

 <!---